PBearson/esp-aws-iot/README.md

 This project contains a single application for the ESP32, "subscribe-publish", which can be found in the "examples" directory.
 This example will connect to AWS IoT, authenticate using a private key stored in the ATECC608A, and communicate using MQTT.

-One of the components to this project is the [esp-cryptoauthlib](https://github.com/PBearson/esp-cryptoauthlib/tree/master) submodule, which has been forked from Espressif and updated to support Python 3.8 (the default for recent ESP-IDF releases).
-This submodule also contains a utility for provisioning the ECC608.

 ## Getting Started

 - Installation instructions for ESP-IDF version release/v4.2 are here: https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/get-started/index.html